Zzzero-hash/forex-feedback-engine/README.md

 # Feedback Loop Trading System

 This project is a feedback-loop driven trading system designed for binary options trading.
-It integrates real-time market data sources (e.g., Pocket Option OTC feed) and uses an LLM-based decision engine with configurable risk management.
+It integrates real-time market data sources, uses an LLM-based decision engine with configurable risk management, and now features enhanced market analysis with technical indicators for better pair selection.

 ## Project Structure